Azure/azure-sdk-for-python/sdk/openai/azure-openai/samples/README.md

 ## Prerequisites

-* Python 3.8 or later is required to use this package
+* Python 3.8 or greater
 * You must have an [Azure subscription][azure_subscription] and
 * Access granted to Azure OpenAI in the desired Azure subscription Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at <https://aka.ms/oai/access>.